INDUSTRIAL COOLING TOWER & BOILER WATER TREATMENT SYSTEM

 Almost all food processing facilities will require biological treatment for BOD removal.
 If the stream is small or BOD is low, the plant may elect to send the screened waste to a municipal treatment plant.
 Some wastewater will contain very high BOD (dairy, cheese, etc.) and anaerobic as well as aerobic systems will be necessary.

-EZ Water Technology USA engineers water and wastewater process solutions for the power industry including water pretreatment, cooling tower makeup water treatment, and ultrafiltration pretreatment to reverse osmosis, guaranteeing SDIs less than 3.
-EZ Water Technology USA stands ready to meet deadlines and assures minimal downtime with focused service.
+EZ Water Technology Inc. USA engineers water and wastewater process solutions for the power industry including water pretreatment, cooling tower makeup water treatment, and ultrafiltration pretreatment to reverse osmosis, guaranteeing SDIs less than 3.
+EZ Water Technology Inc. stands ready to meet deadlines and assures minimal downtime with focused service.

 Power-generating stations, like other industrial wastewater producers, are facing stricter discharge requirements.
 This flow sheet combines many of the water treatment steps that might be encountered in converting a power station into a zero liquid discharge (ZLD) system.
 In this system, the final waste stream is sent to a spray dryer.